-Well, most of my friends chose that route, and they became less different than their parents (first-generation Americans) and grandparents (European-born, speaking English with a Yiddish accent).
+Well, most of my friends chose to be less different than their parents (first-generation Americans) and grandparents (European-born, speaking English with a Yiddish accent).
 The Old World was left back there, Hitler obliterated it anyway, we are all Americans.
 Well, most of us.

 Our grandparents had rescued us from Hitler, our parents had couched us comfortably in suburbia.
 But in the throes of the Vietnam War, the Chicago convention and Kent State, the American Dream was going sour.
-My entire generation sought meaning elsewhere – Molotov cocktails, drugs, alcohol, feng shui, communes, even dentistry.
-A perverse few even did a retro backflip into the religion of their forefathers.
-A substantial number of them – well, us – found ourselves in Israel, embracing and embraced by Zionism, Orthodox Judaism, and 10,000 miles distance from our nagging mothers.
-I even wrote a song about this very odyssey.
+My entire generation sought meaning elsewhere – drugs, alcohol, Molotov cocktails, feng shui, communes, even dentistry.
+A perverse few of us did a retro backflip into the religion of their forefathers.
+And some of us even found ourselves in Israel, embracing and embraced by Zionism, Orthodox Judaism, and 10,000 miles distance from our nagging mothers.
+I wrote a song about this very odyssey.

 We Jews have our own calendar.
 The day starts at sundown (yeah, I know, that’s oxymoronic), the month starts with the reappearance of the moon (whew, I was really worried it wouldn’t show this time), the year on Rosh HaShana (Head of the Year), which occurs (according to our half-lunar/half-solar calendar) somewhere between September 5 and October 5 (except after 2089, when it will come no earlier than September 6 – let me tell you, this is one tangled can of worms).

 The event is proscribed in the Bible (Leviticus 23:24 and Numbers 29:1) as a day of blowing the ram’s horn.
-Nowadays here in this Jewish country it’s a two-day holiday.
-Everybody puts on their holiday finery, buys a lot of flowers and newspapers, and gifts for the friends who are hosting them for a holiday meal.
-This year it begins at sundown tonight (Wednesday), and runs right into Sabbath (sundown Friday), making this a three-day bacchanalia.
+Nowadays here in this Jewish country Rosh HaShana is a two-day holiday.
+Everybody puts on their holiday finery, buys a lot of flowers and newspapers, and gifts for the friends who are hosting them for a holiday meal (as of press time, no Covid restrictions!, though many people are self-distancing).

-For most folks here, three days of vacation and rest.
+For most folks here, that means vacation and rest.
 For those of us who joined OAR (the Observe All the Rules club), it means the Day of Judgment, in which we’re called to account for our behavior during the past year.
-It’s a ten-day period of soul-searching, climaxing in the Yom Kippur fast.
-In practice, it’s a 72- hour prayer marathon in synagogue, with occasional breaks for (a lot of) eating and (a lot of) sleeping and (a lot of) reading the newspapers.
-I want to tell you, 72 hours without internet is a very long time.
+It’s the beginning of a ten-day period of soul-searching, climaxing in the Yom Kippur fast.
+In practice, Rosh HaShana is a 48- hour prayer marathon in synagogue, with occasional breaks for eating and sleeping and reading the newspapers.
+I want to tell you, 50 hours without screens is a very long time.
 Or, to put it more philosophically, “Life is short, but the days are very long.”

 Some people, spiritually more highly evolved than myself, manage to engage the day in all its gravity.
-I overheard a young security guard at the entrance to the mall saying to a friend, in utter earnest, “It’s so frightening – on Wednesday were all gonna stand before The King in judgment.
+I overheard a young security guard at the entrance to the mall saying to a friend, in utter earnest, “It’s so frightening – we’re all gonna stand before The King in judgment.
 Scary, man!”

-I will confess that my two regular synagogue buddies and I occasionally exchange during breaks in the prayer a word or two (or a few trillion) about such spiritually lofty subjects as the new officially released boxed set of Dylan’s Basement Tapes.
-Z and D and I grew up with Lesley West’s Mountain more prominent in our landscape than Mount Sinai, and we all made a similar journey to the same pew in the same synagogue saying the same prayers for 72 hours that our great-grandfathers did in Eastern Europe.
+I will confess that during breaks in the prayer my two regular synagogue buddies and I occasionally exchange a word or two about such spiritually lofty subjects as the Yankees winning streak or Dylan’s latest official bootleg release.
+Z and D and I grew up with Lesley West’s Mountain more prominent in our landscape than Mount Sinai, and we all made a similar journey to the same pew in the same synagogue, mouthing the same prayers that our great-grandfathers did in Eastern Europe.
 That’s a very gratifying concept, but great-grandpa was hardwired in a way that we’re not.
 Our attitude to spirituality is somewhat wry, to put it mildly.
 So it’s at times like this, with Divine Judgment hanging over our mortal souls, that Z and D and I and our like reach into the bag of cultural resources on which we were raised for a booster.

 And there’s nothing more boostful than Aretha Franklin and Ray Charles’ rendition of her ‘Spirit in the Dark’ as performed at the Fillmore West on March 6, 1971.
 The folks up on the stage grew up singing their hearts out in churches in Detroit and rural Florida.
 The kids in the audience occasionally visited Temple Beth Israel in Squirrel Hill or Shaker Heights.